ProGNOMmers/ruby-rails-documentation/README.md

 ## Generating the docs

+The docs are generated using the `sdoc` utility, while the merging is accomplished using `sdoc-merge`.

 I used some custom versions of [sdoc](https://github.com/mdesantis/sdoc/tree/ruby-rails-documentations) and [Ruby on Rails](https://github.com/mdesantis/rails/tree/ruby-rails-documentations).

 If you want to generate the documentation by yourself you can follow the procedure below (prerequisites: curl, tar, git, ruby):